neilramaswamy/structured-streaming/docs/guides/connectors/sources.md

 Structured Streaming also supports several non-production sources for testing purposes:

 - **Socket source**: Reads UTF8 text data from a socket connection into a streaming DataFrame.
 The listening server socket is at the driver.
 Never use this in production, since it isn't fault-tolerant[^1].
 - **Rate source**: Generates data at the specified number of rows _per second_ into a streaming DataFrame to test performance.
 Each output row contains a `timestamp` and `value`.
-This source is useful when load-testing your jobs, since it allows you to easily generate 1000s of rows per second.
+This source is useful when load-testing your jobs, since it allows you to easily generate thousands of rows per second.
 - **Rate source per micro-batch**: Generates data at the specified number of rows _per micro-batch_ into a streaming DataFrame for performance testing.
 Each output row contains a `timestamp` and `value`.
 Unlike rate data source, this data source provides a consistent set of input rows per micro-batch regardless of query execution (such as configuration of trigger or query being lagging).
 For example, batch 0 produces 0~999 and batch 1 produces 1000~1999, and so on.
 Same applies to the generated time.

 [^1]: